Meet the Team

 Katie read political economy at university and has degrees in politics (University of Essex) and development economics (SOAS, University of London).
 Her passion for understanding how we can build better societies endures, and today she can often be found reading up on sustainable economics.

 Katie is an award-winning marketing generalist specialising in highly segmented markets and growth through adverse environments.
-With a career spanning the rural sector, the City and FTSE100 corporates, Katie now curates our events, research and communications, and is the voice of Twitter.
+With a career spanning the rural sector, the City and FTSE100 corporates, Katie is responsible for setting strategy and policy, organising activations and is the voice of Twitter.

 Sarah is a 6th generation farmer from the Weald of Kent.
 Originally trained as a classical musician she had returned to the family business by her mid 20’s and has spent the subsequent 20 years working within the vibrant food and farming community of the UK.